Velocidex/velociraptor-docs/content/vql_reference/server/file_store/_index.md

 information about clients etc. The VFS path is a path into the file store.
-Of course ultimately (at least in the current implementation) the file store is storing files on disk, but the disk filename is not necessarily the same as the VFS path (for example non representable characters are escaped).
+Of course ultimately (at least in the current implementation) the file store is storing files on disk, but the disk filename is not necessarily the same as the VFS path (for example non-representable characters are escaped).

 You can use the `file_store()` function to return the real file path